l1 visa: Everything You Need to Know

 It is common for a foreign national to change their current L1 visa to the H1B visa once they are in the United States.
 The L1 intracompany transferee visa petition is designed to be one of the simplest, most accommodating visas for applicants and permits business owners to operate their business internationally.
-If you own a business that is not in the United States and have been operating it for a year or more, you can open your business in the United States once you have obtained the L1 visa.
+If you own a business that is not in the United States and has been operating it for a year or more, you can open your business in the United States once you have obtained the L1 visa.

 Need additional information related to the L1 visa and how you can cut down on the time it takes to obtain it or another type of visa?
 Don’t hesitate to post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.